EliederSousa/DLLInjectionSample/readme.md

 ## DLLInjectionSample
 This is a simple project to create an game hacking enviroment.
-We will use [MinHook](https://github.com/TsudaKageyu/minhook) to help hooking/detouring functions.
+We will use [MinHook](https://github.com/TsudaKageyu/minhook) to help hooking/detouring functions, [inipp](https://github.com/mcmtroffaes/inipp) to read .ini files.

 * Compile the injector file (_injector/injector.cpp_):